Simone de Beauvoir: Meeting Sylvie Le Bon-de Beauvoir

+Political activism

-In the 1970s Beauvoir became active in France's women's liberation movement.
+In the 1970s, Beauvoir became active in France's women's liberation movement.
 She wrote and signed the Manifesto of the 343 in 1971, a manifesto that included a list of famous women who claimed to have had an abortion, then illegal in France.
 Signatories were diverse as Catherine Deneuve, Delphine Seyrig, and Beauvoir's sister Hélène.
 In 1974, abortion was legalized in France.

+Beauvoir wrote The Coming of Age in 1970, which offered a difficult account of aging and associated oppression in western capitalism.
+In this work, Beauvoir provides similar points of The Second Sex to the elderly.

+Beauvoir did not declare herself a feminist until 1972, and did so in an interview in Le Nouvel Observateur at which she point she joined other Marxist femists in founding the Questions Féministes journal.

-When asked in a 1975 interview with Betty Friedan if she would support a minimum wage for women who do housework, Beauvoir answered: "No, we don’t believe that any woman should have this choice.
+When asked in a 1975 interview with Betty Friedan if she would support a minimum wage for women who do housework, Beauvoir answered: "No, we don't believe that any woman should have this choice.
 No woman should be authorized to stay at home and raise her children.
 Society should be different.
 Women should not have that choice, precisely because if there is such a choice, too many women will make that one.
-It is a way of forcing women in a certain direction", further stating that motherhood "should be a choice, and not a result of conditioning”.
+It is a way of forcing women in a certain direction", further stating that motherhood "should be a choice, and not a result of conditioning".

 In about 1976, Beauvoir and Sylvie Le Bon made a trip to New York City in the United States to visit Kate Millett on her farm.

 In 1977, Beauvoir signed a petition along with other French intellectuals that supported the freeing of three arrested paedophiles.
 The petition explicitly addresses the 'Affaire de Versailles', where three adult men, Dejager (age 45), Gallien (age 43), and Burckhardt (age 39) had sexual relations with minors of both sexes aged 12–13.

-When Things of the Spirit Come First, a set of short stories Beauvoir had written decades previously but had not considered worth publishing, was released in 1980.

 Beauvoir's and Sartre's grave at the Cimetière du Montparnasse.